-I WILL NOT add more exercises or things you must do to your busy schedule.
-No one has time for that nonsense!
+I WILL NOT add more more to your plate, I promise!
+I will not give you extra, must do to your busy schedule.
+There are NO crafts or pinterest non-sense!
+No one has time for that!

 Instead, you can take advantage of what you are already doing such as talking, reading or playing with your child.